Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

  from tinkerforge.bricklet_temperature import Temperature
  # ...

-The default web interface of the RED Brick uses Python.
-You can find it `on github <https://github.com/Tinkerforge/red-brick/blob/master/image/patches/root-fs/common/tmp/index.py>`__.
+The default web interface of the RED Brick uses Python/Flask.
+You can find it
+`on github <https://github.com/Tinkerforge/red-brick/blob/master/image/patches/root-fs/common/tmp/index.py>`__.

+It is of course also possible to use templates, static files and so on.
+You can just use them as it is shown in most Flask tutorials.
+We also have a `more complex Flask example <TODO>`__ that uses more features on github.

 PHP
 ^^^